Reviewed by Detective Constable Chris Auger of the OPP Drug Enforcement Unit, Prescription Drug Diversion

 - Secure the pharmacy, including asking customers to stay as they are potential witnesses.
 Stop all store operations.

 - Try to write down any details about the robbery.

 - Conduct a narcotic inventory (if narcotics were potentially stolen).
 Narcotic losses must be reported to Health Canada within 10 days.
-Review the College’s Narcotic Reporting of Forgeries and Losses Fact Sheet.
+Review the College’s Controlled Substances: Reporting Loss or Theft Fact Sheet.

 - Reassess pharmacy security and determine whether any additional actions can be taken to prevent another robbery

 Many police departments have programs or contacts that specifically support business owners in preventing robberies from occurring in their establishments.
 Pharmacy managers should establish a link with them and see if they have any resources to help in protecting the pharmacy and pharmacy staff.
 They may be willing to come to the pharmacy and provide recommendations on how to enhance the safety of staff and inventory.

 Additionally, there are professional security firms and consultants that can be hired to provide specialized recommendations for the pharmacy.

 REFERENCES AND RESOURCES

 Alberta College of Pharmacy.
 Burglary Prevention Tips.
 Retrieved December 14, 2017.

 Nova Scotia College of Pharmacists.
 Guidelines: Prevention and Management of Pharmacy Robberies and Break-Ins in Nova Scotia.
 Retrieved December 14, 2017.